riikkayoki/CyberSecurityProject/README.md

     DATABASE_URL=postgresql:///[your username]
     SECRET_KEY=[your secret key]
 ### Usage
 * To start the program enter flask run on terminal in the project file.
+Also, remember to have postgresql on in different terminal!

 ## Vulnerabilities in the application